Sir Tommy: Strategy

 To achieve a win, skilled players typically reserve one wastepile for Kings and for other high cards, and trying to avoid trapping a lower-ranked card under all four cards of some higher rank.
-With good play, it's possible to win 1 in 5 games.
+Albert Morehead and Geoffrey Mott-Smith estimate that a player can win one in five games; David Parlett thinks that the odds are much lower, perhaps as little as one in sixteen.

 Variants

 Many variants exist, including one where four cards are turned up at a time rather than one, and must all be placed before making other moves.
 Puss in the Corner has a slightly different layout, and is a very similar game except that building happens by colour rather than suit.

 Closely related to Sir Tommy are Auld Lang Syne and Tam O'Shanter, both of which are considered nearly impossible to win; Old Fashioned and Acquaintance are both slightly easier versions of Auld Lang Syne.

-In the less flexible Alternate, the foundations are built in alternate colors, building one upwards, and the other downwards.
+In the less flexible Alternate, the foundations are two aces of one colour and two kings of the other; these are built up from the aces and down from the kings in sequences of alternating colours.
 Building happens by colour in the variant Colours, with six waste-piles making the game easier.

 Strategy is a Sir Tommy variant invented by Albert H. Morehead and Geoffrey Mott-Smith, and uses eight tableau piles to make the game much easier.
 Last Chance is also easier courtesy of seven tableau piles and a reserve pile.

 The popular patience game Calculation is also derivative from Sir Tommy, and changes the goal to place cards on the foundations by increasing ranks of 1, 2, 3 and 4 respectively, and is a game of great skill.